What is an Accelerated Possession Claim?

 Incorrect date

-See the complete list of things you must provide when submitting a claim on our webpage or use our free section 21 Notice checker.
+The complete list of things you must provide when submitting a claim is on our webpage.
+Notice checker.

 How much is the county court fee for an accelerated claim?

-As discussed above, the court fee is £355 as of the 14th of March 2021.
-However, you should re-check the applicable fee payable when you issue the claim.
+As discussed above, the court fee is £355 as of March 14th 2021.
+However, you should re-check the applicable fee when you issue the claim.
 The cheque needs to be made payable to “HMCTS”.

-Courts do not accept 3rd party cheques.
-Courts usually return possession claims when the cheque is made from a 3rd party.
+Courts do not accept third-party cheques.
+They usually return possession claims when the cheque is made from a third party.

-Sometimes the tenant cannot move out as the council may insist, they stay put until the landlord has a bailiff letter.
-The council will not help the tenant with their housing need until a bailiff letter has been issued.
+Sometimes, the tenant cannot move out, as the council may insist.
+They stay put until the landlord issues a bailiff letter.
+The council will not help the tenant with their housing needs until a bailiff letter has been issued.

 Can a tenant defend a possession claim under section 21?